Paylocity (PCTY)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Paylocity grew its sales at a solid 23.5% compounded annual growth rate.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Luckily, Paylocity’s sales grew at a solid 23.5% compounded annual growth rate over the last five years.
 Its growth beat the average software company and shows its offerings resonate with customers.

 Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-Paylocity’s annualized revenue growth of 15.1% over the last two years is below its five-year trend, but we still think the results were respectable.
-Paylocity Year-On-Year Revenue Growth
+Paylocity’s recent performance shows its demand has slowed as its annualized revenue growth of 14% over the last two years was below its five-year trend.

-Looking further ahead, sell-side analysts expect revenue to grow 6.6% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and implies its products and services will see some demand headwinds.
+Looking further ahead, sell-side analysts expect revenue to grow 6.4% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and implies its products and services will face some demand challenges.

 6. Annual Recurring Revenue